asyncapi/spec/spec/asyncapi.md

 Holds a dictionary with all the [operations](#operationObject) this application MUST implement.

-Note: If you're looking for a place to define operations that MAY or MAY NOT be implemented by the application, consider defining them in [`components/operations`](#componentsOperations).
+> If you're looking for a place to define operations that MAY or MAY NOT be implemented by the application, consider defining them in [`components/operations`](#componentsOperations).

 ##### Patterned Fields